 FERC approved the petition of the Western Governors to create WIRAB as a Regional Advisory Body under section 215(j) of the Federal Power Act on July 20, 2006.
 The language in Section 215(j) of the Federal Power Act specifically provides for WIRAB's authority to advise NERC, FERC and WECC on whether reliability standards, budgets and fees, governance, compliance, assessments, strategic direction and other activities conducted pursuant to Section 215 are just, reasonable, not unduly discriminatory or preferential, and in the public interest.
-FERC has additionally authorized WIRAB to advise Peak Reliability funding implicates the following topics listed in FPA section 215(j) on which a Regional Advisory Body may give advice: 'governance of an existing or proposed regional entity ... [and] whether fees proposed to be assessed within the region are just, reasonable, not unduly discriminatory or preferential, and in the public interest.'''
+FERC has additionally authorized WIRAB to advise Peak Reliability on these topics: "[D]eference to WIRAB is appropriate here because Peak Reliability funding implicates the following topics listed in FPA section 215(j) on which a Regional Advisory Body may give advice: 'governance of an existing or proposed regional entity ... [and] whether fees proposed to be assessed within the region are just, reasonable, not unduly discriminatory or preferential, and in the public interest."
 FERC Order on Rehearing, Docket No. EL13-52 et al., P. 46 (Dec.
 6, 2013).